craftcms/webhooks/README.md

 The Sender Class can be a subclass of the class that triggers the event.
 For example, all elements fire an [afterSave](https://docs.craftcms.com/api/v3/craft-base-element.html#event-after-save) event after they’ve been saved, courtesy of their base class, [craft\base\Element](https://docs.craftcms.com/api/v3/craft-base-element.html).
 However if you’re only interested in sending a webhook when an _entry_ gets saved, you can set the Sender Class to [craft\elements\Entry](https://docs.craftcms.com/api/v3/craft-elements-entry.html).

+Webhook URLs can be set to an environment variable (`$VARIABLE_NAME`) or Twig code.
+If you set it to Twig code, you can reference the triggered event via an `event` variable.

 See [Integrating with Task Automation Tools](#integrating-with-task-automation-tools) for examples on how to get a Webhook URL from various task automation tools.

 ![Screenshot of the Edit Webhook page](./images/edit-webhook.png)